yusdacra/nix-cargo-integration/README.md

 ## Usage

-Run `nix flake init -t github:yusdacra/nix-cargo-integration`.
+Run `nix flake init -t github:yusdacra/nix-cargo-integration` to initialize a simple `flake.nix`.
+Run `nix flake show github:yusdacra/nix-cargo-integration` to see more templates.

 ## Tips and tricks